johncmunson/docker-app-monolith/README.md

 ### Status: this project and the `todo-api` repo should be combined, taking the best parts from both, and then refining it.
 The goal is to end up with an ideal base for a monolithic application (frontend, backend, load balancer, database, and that's about it) that all runs on docker-compose.

 Note: this is a pretty cool new cloud service... https://render.com/.
-It might be easier than digital ocean for some things.
-Both of them are probably better than AWS though for the single developer.
+It might be easier than Digital Ocean for some things.
+For the single developer, it may offer better DX than platforms like Digital Ocean and AWS.

 ### Goals for migrating to a more monolithic app